wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 {% include l18n.html %}
 {% include _toc.html %}

-This aims to be a suscint yet deep dive.
+This aims to be a suscint yet deep dive about the "mind sets" needed by IT teams in the cloud.

+Like ITIL, SAFe, FedRamp, etc., the "Well-Architected" (WA) Framework provides <strong>common</strong> terminology and best practices, but specifically for successfully working in the public cloud.

 ## Why?

 <a target="_blank" href="https://www.youtube.com/watch?v=rbIQ2eRJY0g" title="Aug 11, 2021">Why?
-Potentia benefits</a> sound rather generic:
+Potential benefits</a> sound like what is claimed for every product:

    * Improve the quality of workloads
    * Build and deploy faster